sjswitzer/SchemeJS/notes.md

 (anyway, it's transparent to users and highly-optimized) and implements something that can be used for scope resolution as a highly-optimized primitive.
 All it needs is cons cells, nil, an interpreter, a parser, a "printer", a REPL, a compiler, and a handful of Lisp primitives.
 Hence this project.
+There is no emulation layer because there is nothing to emulate.

-I didn't set out to write the fastest Lisp implementation but halfway through implementing it I realized it inevitably would be, thanks to the JavaScript runtime and JITs.
+I didn't set out to write the fastest Lisp implementation but halfway through implementing it I realized it inevitably would be, thanks to the JavaScript runtime and its JITs.
 If I could finish it, that is.
-And to be fair, the parser could be a lot faster.
+And to be fair, the parser could be a _lot_ faster.

 But probably the best way to think about it is that JavaScript was secretly Scheme all along, just as Brendan Eich originally intended.
 Recent improvements in ES6 and beyond have exposed